silasmartinez/provider_notifier/readme.md

 ---
 This data should probably be stored as *individual result elements*.
 The only strict requirement is that a service definition is able to return a list of charting data elements, based on queries by date range and by provider.
 A well factored service should hide the internals of that call.

+### Dependencies

+---
+There are several dependencies involved.
+* csv upload
+* data store for csv results
+* provider data service
+  * required for appropriate routing of provider notifications
+* (optional, required for prioritization) charting result interpretation service
+  * should accept a charting result with value and patient information, and determine whether a alert should be set for this patient
+* sms service for alerts
+* native application, for secondary alerts and detail view of results